 - Nudity is legal in Spain

-- The United Nations projects that Spain will be the world’s oldest country by 2050
+- The United Nations predicts that Spain will be the world’s oldest country by 2050

 - Spain has 44 UNESCO World Heritage Sites